Trust Decanting in Florida

 Tax Considerations

-Decanting generally does not trigger income tax consequences if the second trust is treated as a continuation of the first trust for federal tax purposes.
-The IRS has not issued comprehensive guidance on the tax treatment of trust decanting, but most practitioners treat the transfer as a non-taxable event when the second trust’s beneficiaries and distribution provisions are substantially similar to the first trust’s terms.
+Decanting generally does not trigger income tax consequences when the second trust is treated as a continuation of the first trust for federal tax purposes.
+The IRS has not issued formal guidance on the tax treatment of trust decanting, but most practitioners treat the transfer as a nontaxable event when the second trust’s beneficiaries and distribution provisions are substantially similar to the first trust’s terms.

-Decanting that changes the trust from a grantor trust to a non-grantor trust (or vice versa) may trigger recognition of gain on appreciated assets.
+Two scenarios create tax risk.
+Decanting that changes the trust from a grantor trust to a non-grantor trust (or the reverse) may trigger recognition of gain on appreciated assets.
 Decanting that extends the trust’s duration beyond the original term may implicate generation-skipping transfer tax issues if the original trust was exempt from GST tax.
-These tax consequences should be evaluated before executing the decanting, particularly for trusts holding highly appreciated assets or trusts that have an allocated GST exemption.